ericwbailey/ericwbailey.website/source/writing/the-case-for-adding-validation-state-to-your-design-tokens.md

   src="{{ '/img/posts/the-case-for-adding-validation-state-to-your-design-tokens/input-border.svg' | url }}">
 </div>

-This token’s name is derived using the grammar of a mature design system:
+This token’s name is derived using the grammar of an established design system:

 <div>
   <div class="centered-media-outer">